recurser/jquery-simple-color/README.markdown

 colorCodeColor:     Text color of the color code inside the button.
 Only
                     used if 'displayColorCode' is true.
                      default value: '#FFF'

+callback:           Function to be called when a color is selected.
+The
+                    hex code is passed into the function. default value: null

 ```

 Building From Scratch